She represented American on the global stage and became the country's most beloved dancer in spite of rampant discrimination.

 But Maria Tallchief was musically talented all around.
 She had perfect pitch and played piano, initially wanting to become a concert pianist before ballet became the center of her life.

-Indeed, Tallchief’s mother became convinced that she was “grooming two musical dancing stars.”
+Indeed, Maria Tallchief’s mother became convinced that she was “grooming two musical dancing stars.”

 Time would prove her right, however, the ballet teachers available in Fairfax possessed more greed for Tallchief’s money than actual schooling in classical ballet.
 One such teacher was so greedy that she reportedly almost caused Maria permanent physical damage.
 In 1933 the family decided to uproot and move to Los Angeles where Maria and Marjorie could study with real professionals.